Colombia with Kids: 3-Week Family Itinerary

 There is a wide selection of family-friendly Cartagena hotels and in the surrounding Caribbean region.

-We ended up spending 8 nights in vacation home rentals, 6 nights at an island resort and 4 nights in Cartagena hotels.
+For our 3-week family trip to Colombia, we ended up spending 8 nights in vacation home rentals, 6 nights at an island resort, 6 nights on the Lost City trek and 4 nights in Cartagena hotels.

 Our family spent time hiking in the beautiful Sierra Nevada mountains and wandering the incredible colonial streets of Cartagena.